PINK de Thierry: Entering Arcadia, 1990–1995

-In 1992's Direction Arcadia, under a road sign pointing to アルカヂア (Arcadia) MWC stranded with luggage at a crowded intersection in Shinjuku, Tokyo.
+In 1991 follows Direction Arcadia; under an official road sign pointing to アルカヂア (Arcadia), MWC stranded with luggage at a crowded intersection in Shinjuku, Tokyo.

-The installation artwork Bateaux pour l'Arcadie III, featuring a ferry carrying the ashes of PINK's studio works, some other leftovers and a safe with an eternal flame, was exhibited at the Van Reekum Museum (presently Coda Art Museum) in Apeldoorn in 1993 and in the Vleeshal of the Frans Halsmuseum in 1998.
+The installation artwork Ferry d'Arcadie III, featuring a ferry carrying the ashes of PINK's studio works, some other leftovers and a safe with an eternal flame, was exhibited at the Van Reekum Museum (presently Coda Museum) in Apeldoorn in 1993 and in the Vleeshal of the Frans Halsmuseum in 1998.

-Checkpoint to Dutch Arcadia (1994) was a performance-art project in which PINK commanded the Royal Netherlands Army in a two-week campaign to close a portion of a 135 km-long, century-old dike built to withstand any future attack on Amsterdam.
-With 200 truckloads of sand and 30,000 sandbags, the Royal Engineers and Infantry (led by PINK) filled the opening.
+Checkpoint to Dutch Arcadia (1994) was a performance project in which PINK commanded the Dutch Royal Army in a three-week campaign to close a portion of a 135 km-long, century-old wall built to withstand any future attack on the city of Amsterdam.
+With 200 truckloads of sand and 30,000 sandbags, the Royal Engineers and Infantry (directed and led by PINK) filled the opening.
 At noon daily, PINK addressed the men about the artwork and its purpose.
-An official road sign said "Welcome to Dutch Arcadia" and "See You Again in Arcadia" in the languages of occupiers of the Netherlands (now EU member states) and immigrants expelled from the Netherlands during the 1990s.
+An official road sign said Welcome to Dutch Arcadia and See You Again in Arcadia in the languages of occupiers of the Netherlands (now EU member states) and immigrants expelled from the Netherlands during the 1990's.